KageKaz/shupedia/content/Politics/Writ of Mandamus.md

 aliases:
   - Writs of Mandamus
 ---
+> [!definition]
-> [!info] A court order for a official to do what their legally required to do
+> A court order for a official to do what their legally required to do